 - I accept cash, check, MasterCard, Visa, and Discover cards.
 All fees are paid at the start of our session and will be receipted.

-- I do having working arrangements with some insurance companies.
-It is your responsibility to know your benefits and if I am covered under your insurance plan.
+- At present I am contracted with two insurance providers: Regence Blue Cross Blue Shield and TriCare.
+It is your responsibility to know your benefits.
+Many plans have out-of-network benefits which may make it possible for you to receive partial reimbursements for my services.
+Check with your provider for details.
 The printable Insurance form (ChuckVerro-Form-InsuranceVerification) provides a list of questions which may be helpful as you gather that information from your insurance provider representative.

 Private Pay Option